 Author contributions: Shah R contributed in the literature review and manuscript authorship; Hou JK contributed in literature review, manuscript authorship and editorial input in the manuscript.
 All the authors approved of the final draft submitted.

-Supported by in part by the Houston VA HSR&D Center of Excellence, HFP90-020
+Supported by in part by the Houston VA HSR andD Center of Excellence, HFP90-020

-Correspondence to: Jason K Hou, MD, Houston VA HSR&D Center of Excellence, Michael E DeBakey Veterans Affairs Medical Center, One Baylor Plaza, Houston, TX 77030, United States. jkhou@bcm.edu
+Correspondence to: Jason K Hou, MD, Houston VA HSR and D Center of Excellence, Michael E DeBakey Veterans Affairs Medical Center, One Baylor Plaza, Houston, TX 77030, United States. jkhou@bcm.edu